 Paul was preceded in death by his father, John; his mother Zora; his brother, Bill; and his sister, Barbara.
 He is survived by his wife, Mary Frances; his three sons, Carl, David, and Dan (Beth); two granddaughters, Annie and Amelia; and a sister, Dorothy.

 Funeral services will be held at 11:00 a.m., Tuesday, June 18, 2019 at the First Baptist Church, 203 S. Main Street, Greensboro, GA 30642 with Rev. Mark Jones officiating.
 Pallbearers will be Randy Abernathy, Phillip Abernathy, Sidney Scoggins, Jerry Davis, Mike Davis, Cecil Scoggins, Bobby Moore, Darell Mixon, Jack Byers and Robert Byers.
 Interment will follow in Sparta City Cemetery, Hamilton Street, Sparta, GA 31087.
 In lieu of flowers the family requests that memorials may be made to The First Baptist Church, 203 S. Main Street, Greensboro, GA 30642 or Greene County Habitat for Humanity, P O Box 321, Greensboro, GA 30642.
 The family will receive friends Monday, June 17, 2019 at the First Baptist Church from 5:00 p.m. until 7:00 p.m.
 McCommons Funeral Home, 109 W. Broad St., Greensboro, GA, (706) 453-2626, is in charge of arrangements.
 Visit us at www.mccommonsfuneralhome.com to sign the online guest register.

-To send flowers to Richard Paul Abernathy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard Paul Abernathy, please visit our floral store.